CMX: Cross-Modal Fusion for RGB-X Semantic Segmentation with Transformers: Experimental Results and Analyses

 \textbf{Ablation of the supplementary modality.} Previous works have shown that multi-modal segmentation has a better performance than single-modal RGB segmentation~\cite{hu2019acnet}.
-We carry out experiments to certify and the results are shown in Table~\ref{tab:ab_study_modalities}.
+We carry out experiments to certify that and the results are shown in Table~\ref{tab:ab_study_modalities}.
 Note that here, the MLP decoder is not used, in order to focus on studying the influence of feature extraction from different supplementary modalities.
-First, we use only a single MiT-B2 backbone which uses only RGB information.
-Then, due to our approach using two parallel backbones, to facilitate a fair comparison we keep a dual-path architecture with both RGB inputs, which results slightly better than a single backbone.
-Additionally, we replace the second modality with random noise, which obtains even better results than two RGB inputs.
-This means that even pure noise information may help the model to identify noisy information in the RGB branch.
+As compared to the RGB-only method, we conduct experiments with modalities of RGB-RGB, RGB-Noise, RGB-Depth, and RGB-HHA.
+We found that replacing the supplementary modality with random noise can obtain even better results than two RGB inputs.
+This means that even pure noise information may help the model identify noisy information in the RGB branch.
 The model learns to focus on relevant features and thus gains robustness.
 It may also help prevent over-fitting during the learning process.
-However, when using depth information, we have observed obvious improvements compared to these three settings, which further proves that the fusion of RGB and depth information brings clearly better predictions.
+However, when using depth information, we have observed obvious improvements, which further proves that the fusion of RGB and depth information brings clearly better predictions.
 Encoding depth images using the HHA representation further increases the scores.
 The overall gain of $5.3\%$ in mIoU, compared with the RGB-only baseline, is also compelling, which is similar to that in RGB-T semantic segmentation, demonstrating the effectiveness of our proposed method for rectifying and fusing cross-modal information.